 MSCI’s approach to Tax Risk Management and Governance arrangements

-Ultimate oversight of MSCI’s tax policies and risk is by the audit committee of the independent board of directors and the Head of Tax regularly updates the audit committee on all significant tax matters and developments.
+Ultimate oversight of MSCI’s tax policies and risk is by the audit committee of the independent board of directors and the CTO regularly updates the audit committee on all significant tax matters and developments.

 MSCI’s attitude to Tax Planning

 MSCI sees compliance with tax legislation as key to managing MSCI’s tax risk.
 MSCI’s strategic aim is to be complaint in all jurisdictions with regard to taxes and to come into compliance as soon as practical once MSCI is aware of a risk in a particular jurisdiction.
 Where there is significant uncertainty or complexity relating to an identified risk, external professional tax advice may be sought.
 MSCI uses reputable tax advisers to assist in the fulfilment of its tax compliance responsibilities where it does not have appropriate local resources internally.

 MSCI’s approach to dealing with HMRC

-MSCI engages with tax authorities in a transparent manner, with the highest degree of integrity, in order to foster cooperation and trust.
-MSCI seeks to resolve any disputes through pro-active discussion and negotiation with the tax authority.
+MSCI engages with HMRC in a transparent manner, with the highest degree of integrity, in order to foster cooperation and trust.
+MSCI seeks to handle any queries or disputes through pro-active discussion and negotiation with HMRC.